-FIG. 11.
-Impact of precision of training data and network type on the precision of the simulation for long times.
-Same notations as for Fig. 9.
-Time step is dt = 0.02 for the ESN network, which can achieve an accuracy similar to the one of the RK4 simulations (see Fig. 11a).
-For the LSTM and TCN networks, the results presented in Figs. 11b and c show that these networks are able to reproduce the long term dynamics, but the accuracy is less good than for ESN networks or RK4, even for large sizes of the training dataset.
+methods for long-term dynamics.
+Despite the fact that the LSTM and TCN networks are more cumbersome to implement and take more running time, the results are clearly better for the ESN network, which can achieve an accuracy similar to the one of the RK4 simulations [see Fig. 11(a)].
+For the LSTM and TCN networks, the results presented in Figs. 11(b) and 11(c) show that these networks are able to reproduce the long-term dynamics, but the accuracy is less good than for ESN networks or RK4, even for large sizes of the training dataset.